Shearwater Research Teric Dive Computer Review

 Open-Circuit (OC) Technical

 For use on technical dives, including planned decompression.
 5 OC gases with full Trimix enabled by default.
-There are no safety stops, and Time-to-Surface (TTS) is prominently displayed throughout the dive.
+There are no safety stops, and Time-to-Surface (TTS) is prominently displayed throughout the dive when using this mode.

-Designed for monitoring a closed-circuit rebreather, with Bail-out (BO) operation and quick switchover to Open Circuit use.
-Constant PO2 is maintained to minimize decompression restrictions, and you can program up to 5 OC/5 CC gases.
+Designed for monitoring a closed-circuit rebreather, with Bail-out (BO) operation and the quick switchover to Open Circuit use.
+Constant PO2 is maintained in the closed-circuit/bail-out mode to minimize decompression restrictions, and you can program up to 5 OC/5 CC gases.

 Simple monitoring of dive time and depth, with resettable stopwatch and timer functions.
-No tissue tracking or decompression monitoring.
+No tissue tracking or decompression monitoring when in Gauge Mode.

 Advanced Display Features

-The Teric inherits and advances the innovative screen functions of its predecessor, the Shearwater Perdix, a unit well-regarded for its readable and intuitive display.
+The Shearwater Teric inherits and advances the innovative screen functions of its predecessor, the Shearwater Perdix AI, a unit well-regarded for its readable and intuitive display.